Ahnd6474/LATTE/README.md

    ```bash
    pip install -r requirements.txt
    ```
-2. Open `esms-vae-structured.ipynb` in Jupyter and run the cells to download the data, train the VAE, and save a checkpoint.
+2. Open `notebooks/esms-vae-structured.ipynb` in Jupyter and run the cells to download the data, train the VAE, and save a checkpoint.
 3. To reuse the provided checkpoint, start from the **Load Saved VAE** section of the notebook.

 The notebooks expect access to example datasets from Kaggle (e.g. `uniref50_subsample.fasta`).
 Adjust the paths in the notebooks if your data is stored elsewhere.